 The models are the oscilloscope outputs (black lines) for the exhaust and crankcase (oil tube) sensors.
 (Additional sensors might have been collected that will be displayed below the Exhaust and Crankcase charts).
-The green lines are the base curves with the high frequencies removed.
-The cylinder assignments are made from the 'smoothed' curves in the exhaust signature and from that, the durations are obtained.
+The green lines are the base curves with the high frequencies removed, we call them the 'pressure' curves.
+The cylinder assignments are made from the 'smoothed' curves in the exhaust signature and from that, the durations (in milliseconds) are obtained.
 High frequencies in the exhaust are used to provide the Volumetric Efficiency score and Valve Seating scores.